DylanStanding/dylanstanding.github.io/README.md

-Personal Portfolio Website

 Welcome to my personal portfolio website!

 This site was built using HTML, CSS, JavaScript, Three.js, and WebGL.

-Features
+Features:

     Responsive design for optimal viewing on all devices Dynamic navigation menu
     Interactive projects utilizing Three.js and WebGL
     Clean and modern design

-Getting Started
+Getting Started:

     Clone or download the repository
     Open the index.html file in a web browser

-Built With
+Built With:

     HTML
     CSS